inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 included demographics and time 'aware' information which could not be provided by using the OMOP standard without significant changes.
 OMOP is also not suited to live data.
 We concluded that we would need to devise our own schema.

-Initially we looked at an entity-attribute-value approach (EAV) for maximum flexibility.
-While an EAV would allow the easy addition of different types of data, it would also cause major usability issues for alpha users, e.g .through slow indexing and complex joins.
-Technical evaluation and the learning process involved in EMAP creating the pipeline showed that the flexibility provided by EVA was unnecessary, and thus we undertook a redesign that separated the data into clearly distinct individual tables as shown in Figure 3.
+Initially we looked at an entity-attribute-value approach (EAV) for maximum flexibility and implemented our database in this fashion.
+Observation showed that while an EAV did allow the easy addition of different types of data, it also caused major usability issues for alpha users, e.g .through slow indexing and complex joins.
+Technical evaluation and the learning process involved creating the EMAP pipeline showed that the flexibility provided by EAV was unnecessary, and thus we undertook a redesign that separated the data into clearly distinct individual tables as shown in Figure 3.
 This has proved popular with our users and feedback confirms it is faster and more intuitive than the generic approach.

 ## Technologies used

-The EMAP pipeline infrastructure makes use of RabbitMQ scheduling, Java Spring and Hibernate frameworks, PostGres databases, Glowroot monitoring and Docker containers.Further details of the use of each framework follow below.
+The EMAP pipeline infrastructure makes use of RabbitMQ, Java Spring and Hibernate frameworks, PostGres databases, Glowroot monitoring and Docker containers.
+Further details of the use of each framework follow below.
 Using these technologies we have created a number of microservices (Hoover, HL7Reader & EventProcessor indicated by laptops in Figure 2) which link together to form the data pipeline.

-[//]: #17 (I personally would probably add a summary of what is all there first before going into detail of each.
-At the moment the transitions happen quite abruptly and I wonder whether someone less familiar with technology would take well to "jumping".
-Something like "The EMAP infrastructure includes, RabbitMQ scheduling, PostGres databases, ... and we'll now proceed to explain these technologies further.")

 As mentioned above, the pipeline receives messages from the live HL7 stream and data from databases using the Hoover.
 Messages arrive in the databases in large dumps but EMAP priority is our live data.
 This means we make use of a queuing system that allows the live stream to have priority and processes messages from the Hoover in between processing live messages.
 It is also worth noting that whilst we might expect messages to arrive in the live feed in a sensible order (admit-transfer-discharge) experience has shown that this is not the case and the EMAP pipeline does considerable processing to reconcile out of order messages.
+Also system failures and data replays are not uncommon occurrences and reconciling out off order messages is vital to preventing these from corrupting the data store.

 RabbitMQ was chosen for channeling messages as it provides robust hardiness against failure, which can be configured to best suit the system.
 We have configured the message streams to be received as batches and processed individually.
 The